Michael Taylor (British killer): Exorcism

-Taylor lived in Ossett, West Yorkshire, working as a butcher.
-In 1974, Taylor's wife, Christine, stated to a Christian Fellowship Group to which Taylor belonged, that his relationship with the lay leader of the group, Marie Robinson, was "carnal" in nature.
+Taylor lived in Ossett, West Yorkshire, with his wife, Christine, and their five children, whilst working as a butcher.
+In 1974, Taylor's wife stated to a Christian Fellowship Group to which Taylor belonged, that his relationship with the lay leader of the group, Marie Robinson, was "carnal" in nature.
 Michael Taylor admitted that he felt evil within him and was encouraged by the group to work the issue out with Robinson.
 The two entered a bedroom alone where Taylor made a pass at Robinson and was rejected.
-Upon exiting the bedroom, Robinson related Taylor's behavior to the group, which included his wife, and Taylor eventually attacked Robinson verbally, who screamed back at him.
+Upon exiting the bedroom, Robinson related Taylor's behaviour to the group, which included his wife, and Taylor eventually attacked Robinson verbally, who screamed back at him.
 During the next meeting, Michael Taylor received an absolution, but nevertheless, his behaviour continued to become more erratic.
 Robinson approached Taylor and his wife with an offer to perform an exorcism but was rebuffed.
 As a result, the local vicar, Peter Vincent, known to be an expert in the art of deliverance called in other experienced ministers in preparation to cast out the demons residing within the man.

-The exorcism, which occurred on 5–6 October 1974 at St. Thomas's Church in Gawber, was headed by Vincent, the Anglican priest of St. Thomas's, and was aided by a Methodist clergyman, the Rev. Raymond Smith.
+The exorcism, which occurred on the night of 5–6 October 1974 at St. Thomas's Church in Gawber, was headed by Vincent, the Anglican priest of St. Thomas's, and was aided by a Methodist clergyman, the Rev. Raymond Smith.
 According to Bill Ellis, an authority on folklore and the occult in contemporary culture, the exorcists believed that they had: "In an all-night ceremony...invoked and cast out at least forty demons, including those of incest, bestiality, blasphemy, and lewdness.
 At the end, exhausted, they allowed Taylor to go home, although they felt that at least three demons—insanity, murder, and violence—were still left in him."

 Murder

-While at home, Taylor brutally murdered his wife, Christine.
-He attacked her with his bare hands, tearing her eyes and tongue out and almost tearing her face off, then strangling their poodle.
+After returning home, Taylor brutally murdered his wife, Christine.
+He attacked her with his bare hands, ripped her eyes and tongue out and almost tearing her face off, then strangling their poodle.
 He was found by a policeman, naked in the street, covered with blood.

-At his trial in March, Taylor was acquitted on the grounds of insanity.
+At his trial in March 1975, 30-years-old Taylor was acquitted on the grounds of insanity.
 He was sent to Broadmoor Hospital for two years, then spent another two years in a secure ward in Bradford before being released.
 The bizarre nature of the case attracted significant publicity.